-France has world-renowned expertise in agricultural research The main French research organizations with regard to agriculture, food, forestry, rural areas and territorial development are the:
+France has world-renowned expertise in agricultural research France’s main research organizations focusing on agriculture, food, forest, rural spaces and regional development are:

-There are major global agriculture issues in the 30 years ahead: meeting the food needs of over 9 billion people, encouraging sustainable development in the context of climate change, reducing poverty by guaranteeing good jobs, ensuring food security and sufficient nutrition against a backdrop of increased health risks.
+There are major global agriculture issues in the 30 years ahead: meeting the food needs of over 9 billion people, encouraging sustainable development in the context of climate change, biodiversity loss and poverty reduction by guaranteeing decent jobs, ensuring food security and sufficient nutrition against a backdrop of increased health risks.

-Agricultural research must launch and support the deep changes needed in the policies, agricultural practices and natural resource management, particularly in developing countries, and in an efficient research –innovation – training and development continuum.
+Agricultural research must initiate and support the extensive changes needed in the policies, agricultural practices and natural resource management, particularly in developing countries, and in an efficient research –innovation – training and development continuum.

 Agricultural research is one of the top priorities of our development and international solidarity policy.
-France’s continued use of a strong mechanism for development, in particular through public bodies dedicated to the South like the Research Institute for Development (IRD) and the Agricultural Research Centre for International Development (CIRAD), is a testament to this commitment.
+France’s continued use of a strong system for development, in particular through public bodies dedicated to developing countries such as the Research Institute for Development (IRD) and the Agricultural Research Centre for International Development (CIRAD), is a testament to this commitment.

 Among the 12 commitments resulting from the One Planet Summit (December 2017), the European Development of Smart Innovation Through Research in Agriculture Initiative (DeSIRA) dedicated to agricultural research in developing countries in connection with climate change was launched in 2018 under the impetus of the European Commission, several Member States and the Bill&Melinda Gates Foundation.
 The approach is innovative with:

 - Strong links between research, innovation, training and development;

 - A partnership, multi-actor, territorial and multi-scale approach;